Bira/octopus-carnival/_drafts/lphr-scene-13.md

 filled with ruined environments and the shells of dead bugs.

 There's also a bunch of taxidermied giant insects mounted around the place, including a giant spider that reaches almost to the ceiling.
-And a dead body wearing Asmodean armor with its skin full of red welts fallen by a broken terrarium on the north wall.
+And a dessicated dead body wearing Asmodean armor with its skin full of red welts fallen by a broken terrarium on the north wall.

 The party doesn't have time to speculate any more before the eight juvenile giant spiders responsible for his death scuttle from under the furniture and